 This is another procedure that has been deprecated by University Foot and Ankle Institute.
 The nature of this procedures leads to a higher potential for error and presents extraordinary difficulties when fixating the bones together.

 The Scarf bunion surgery is a very useful surgery and very stable procedure but tough to perform and slightly more risky that some of the other procedures that are just as strong and stable.
 The same problems that occur for the Shaft Osteotomy are often true for the Scarf Osteotomy.
 Though we have not totally ceased performing this procedure, it is only used very large bunions that absolutely cannot be non-weight bearing.

 The Closing Base Wedge Procedure is another surgery that is no longer performed at UFAI.
 Like the other obsolete procedures above, there is simply no reason to perform this procedure when we have better procedures with much better long-term outcomes.

 In many cases our surgeons will instead recommend the Forever Bunionectomy instead of any of the above procedures.
 UFAI’s surgeons are the creators of the Forever Bunionectomy, which is a procedure much like the Lapidus Procedure but has been further perfected with techniques to dramatically speed up recovery and virtually eliminate scarring.

 The Bunion Institute website was developed by the University Foot and Ankle Institute to help educate the public about bunions and what to do about them.
 Our goal is to give people useful information they may not be able to easily find to make better medical decisions.
 Our goal here and in our practice, is to empower patients so they can protect their physical health and improve their lives to the very best of their abilities.
 And improving lives is why we became doctors in the first place.

 If you have any comments about this site or suggestions for other content, please email us at here.

-This website is offered as a public service from the nationally recognized Bunion experts at University Foot and Ankle Institute.
+This website is offered as a public service from our nationally recognized Bunion experts.